awsdocs/aws-iot-docs/developerguide/iot-policy-actions.md

 The following policy actions are defined by AWS IoT Core:MQTT Policy Actions

 iot:Connect
 Represents the permission to connect to the AWS IoT Core message broker\.
 The `iot:Connect` permission is checked every time a `CONNECT` request is sent to the broker\.
-The message broker does not allow two clients with the same client ID to stay connected at the same time\.
+The message broker doesn't allow two clients with the same client ID to stay connected at the same time\.
 After the second client connects, the broker closes the existing connection\.
-The `iot:Connect` permission can be used to ensure only authorized clients using a specific client ID can connect\.
+Use the `iot:Connect` permission to ensure only authorized clients using a specific client ID can connect\.

+iot:GetRetainedMessage
+Represents the permission to get the contents of a single retained message\.
+Retained messages are the messages that were published with the RETAIN flag set and stored by AWS IoT Core\.
+For permission to get a list of all the account's retained messages, see [iot:ListRetainedMessages](#action_listretainedmessages)\.

+iot:ListRetainedMessages
+Represents the permission to retrieve summary information about the account's retained messages, but not the contents of the messages\.
+Retained messages are the messages that were published with the RETAIN flag set and stored by AWS IoT Core\.
+The resource ARN specified for this action must be `*`\.
+For permission to get the contents of a single retained message, see [iot:GetRetainedMessage](#action_getretainpublish)\.

 iot:Publish
-Represents the permission to publish on an MQTT topic\.
+Represents the permission to publish an MQTT topic\.
 This permission is checked every time a PUBLISH request is sent to the broker\.
-This can be used to allow clients to publish to specific topic patterns\.
+You can use this to allow clients to publish to specific topic patterns\.
 To grant `iot:Publish` permission, you must also grant `iot:Connect` permission\.

 iot:Receive
 Represents the permission to receive a message from AWS IoT Core\.
-The `iot:Receive` permission is checked every time a message is delivered to a client\.
-Because this permission is checked on every delivery, it can be used to revoke permissions to clients that are currently subscribed to a topic\.
+The `iot:Receive` permission is confirmed every time a message is delivered to a client\.
+Because this permission is checked on every delivery, you can use it to revoke permissions to clients that are currently subscribed to a topic\.

+iot:RetainPublish
+Represents the permission to publish an MQTT message with the RETAIN flag set\.
+To grant `iot:RetainPublish` permission, you must also grant `iot:Publish` permission\.

 iot:Subscribe
 Represents the permission to subscribe to a topic filter\.
 This permission is checked every time a SUBSCRIBE request is sent to the broker\.
-This can be used to allow clients to subscribe to topics that match specific topic patterns\.
+Use it to allow clients to subscribe to topics that match specific topic patterns\.
 To grant `iot:Subscribe` permission, you must also grant `iot:Connect` permission\.Device Shadow Policy Actions

 iot:DeleteThingShadow